CN3ves/5-/docs/index.md

 ### 1.3 Character skills
 [go to top](#table-of-contents)

-If the attributes are what distinguishes the characters' broad strengths or weaknesses, skills are the fine differences that will make a character unique.
+If the specialities are what distinguishes the characters' broad strengths or weaknesses, skills are the fine differences that will make a character unique.
 Skills refer to anything a character may do *and so include every possible action* that can fail and be improved, from using weapons and armour to interacting with other creatures and objects.
 While the attributes are a small set of limited options, the idea is to have a free and fluid skill's list, allowing skills to be made up *on the fly* as required.
 Skills measure how good the character is at doing a given action and are defined by their level (mastery) and tier (power).

 For example, skills could be broadly divided into the following categories: